-Betts is a 3m by 4m woodland cabin, constructed from wind-fallen oak.
-It’s a flexible outdoor space for socialising and sleeping.
+This 3m by 4m oak framed woodland cabin is constructed from wind-fallen oak.
+It is a flexible outdoor space for socialising and sleeping.
 If you have some timber and you’re wondering where to start with a project – we love to craft with what’s available and can make it work.
 There’s something very special about working this way with nature.

 Woodland cabin: the oak framing process

-Wind fallen oak was taken from the clients garden and this structure was designed around the timber available – with sizes of logs dictating the size of the structure.
-A mobile saw mill was taken into the woods and this converted the timber into beams, flooring and cladding.
+We used wind fallen oak from the client’s woodland to make this cabin, therefore the available timber dictated the size and design of the structure.
+We took a mobile saw into the woods and converted the timber into beams, flooring and cladding.

 Sustainability and low carbon building